Amber Heard ‘Smitten’ With Elon Musk While Depp Spotted On Set And Grateful To Fans

 “Amber Heard has reportedly told pals she is “smitten” with tech tycoon Elon Musk, who is worth an eye-watering £10.2billion.
 The actress, 30 was first linked to the boss of US electric car giant Tesla last summer when they were spotted together in London.”

-Musk is known for his innovative technology and entrepreneurial endeavors such as his Hyperloop transport system, and technology created with the eventual purpose to colonize Mars.
-The genius is a father of 5 and as stated has been linked to Heard in the past.
+Musk is known for his innovative technology and entrepreneurial endeavors such as his Hyperloop transport system and technology created with the eventual purpose to colonize Mars.
+The genius is a father of five and as stated has been linked to Heard in the past.
 Will these romance rumors turn out to be true?

 Heard filed for divorce from Johnny Depp in May of 2016 after a marriage of little over a year.
 The pair met on the set of The Rum Diaries in 2011 but are said to have experienced a volatile relationship over the duration of their time together.